mozilla/anodejsholidayseason/localization/localization_part_1.md

     var i18n = require('i18n-abide');

     app.use(i18n.abide({
-      supported_languages: ['en-US', 'de', 'es', 'zh-TW', 'it-CH'],
+      supported_languages: ['en-US', 'de', 'es', 'zh-TW'],
       default_lang: 'en-US',
-      debug_lang: 'it-CH',
       translation_directory: 'static/i18n'
     }));

-[TODO: translation_directory is this needed with .json files?]
+We will look at the configuration values in detail during the third intallment of this L10n series.

 The i18n `abide` middleware sets up request processing and injects various functions we'll use for translation.

-The key thing abide does, is it injects into the Node and express framework references to `Gettext` functions.
-This allows you to reference gettext strings in Node JavaScript code or in your HTML templates.

-The next step is to work through all of your code where you have user visible strings.
+The next step is to work through all of your code where you have user visible copy.

 Here is an example template file: